 If this had been Hayao Miyazaki’s final film, it would’ve been the perfect swan song.
-A reflective, factionalized film about Jiro Horikoshi who designed the Mitsubishi A6M Zero, a fighter aircraft used during World War II.
+It is a reflective, factionalized film about Jiro Horikoshi, who designed the Mitsubishi A6M Zero, a fighter aircraft used during World War II.
 A film that contemplates how dreams can lead to destruction, no matter the virtuous, clear-eyed intent, the story exudes a well-earned patience in its structure.
-The historical film is awash with some of Miyazaki’s most gorgeous single-frame imagery and delivers a harsh, honest, tale about what it means to create great things that go on to be weaponized for war, and how those great minds must reckon with those devastating results.
+The historical film is awash with some of Miyazaki’s most gorgeous single-frame imagery and delivers a harsh, honest tale about what it means to create great things that go on to be weaponized for war and how those great minds must reckon with those devastating results.
 It never loses the requisite visual whimsy of his films, but it has the touch of a filmmaker who sees plain the follies of man.

 6. My Neighbor Totoro (1988)